Natural Language Processing profiles

 "vitamin capsules"

 NLP parser generates the following two tokens to map the search term and then runs the Elasticsearch query to fetch the search results.
-It returns zero matches because capsule has been set as an attribute value and based on the aforementioned tokens the Elasticsearch query searches capsules against the Noun field.
+It returns zero matches because the capsule has been set as an attribute value and based on the tokens above the Elasticsearch query searches capsules against the Noun field.

 • vitamin – CATEGORY